 Outcome Indicator 1.4.1 Number of new or revised national and sub-national policies, regulations and programmes drafted, proposed, and adopted that are related to land use allocation for commodity production District regulations are being strengthened in Tapsel to protect the HCV/HCS area set-aside with production areas, including an instruction to review company environmental impact assessments (EIA), develop district zoning regulations, and review the spatial plan.
-Indonesia: 1 national or sub-national policies, regulations or programmes drafted, proposed and sub-national policies, regulations or programmes drafted, will allow the legalization of HCV set-aside at a national level, basis for the component 3 should be pushed.
-Since the Outcome Indicator 1.4.2 Number of national and sub-national policies, regulations and programmes established or endorsed that increase protection for and conservation 1.4.2 0 national and subnational policies, regulations and In Indonesia, 1.4.1, 3.1.1 and 3.1.2 need to first be achieved, in order to progress on this.
+Indonesia: 1 national or sub-national policies, regulations or programmes drafted, proposed and adopted Indonesia: 1 national or sub-national policies, regulations or programmes drafted, proposed, and adopted will allow the legalization of HCV set-aside at a national level, basis for the component 3 should be pushed.
+Since the latest name indicate that the Outcome Indicator 1.4.2 Number of national and sub-national policies, regulations and programmes established or endorsed that increase protection for and conservation 1.4.2 0 national and subnational policies, regulations and In Indonesia, 1.4.1, 3.1.1 and 3.1.2 need to first be achieved, in order to progress on this.
 Target 1.4.2 3 national and sub-national policies, regulations and programmes drafted, Target 1.4.2 5 national and sub-national policies, regulations and programmes drafted, It is unclear what additional policies aside 1.3 and 1.4.1 is needed for 1.4.2, without running the risk of double counting the number of regulations targeted already in the other outcome indicators.
 The legalization of the Sintang and the recent one of South of HCV and HCS areas. national or sub-national policies, regulations or programmes drafted, national or sub-national policies, regulations or programmes drafted, proposed, and adopted Tapanuli action plans, and the proposed one in Pelalawan enable to legalize the set asides. without requiring the KEE.
 These legislations are for the legal umbrella of the set aside areas.
-Hence: Pelalawan - Pelalawan District Regulation on Spatial Plan Sintang - Regent Regulation on Plantation Master Plan, and FMU designation S. Tapanuli - Regent Regulation and Management of Limited Cultivation Arealt is therefore rated as on target to be achieved as the indicator requires national and subnational policies to be proposed and adopted. particularly within target landscapes monitoring submission of technical and financial proposals from the university) to develop a (Improved land-use change monitoring system is in Target 1.5.1 10 reports (6 in Indonesia, 2 in Liberia, 2 in Paraguay) Indonesia: 6 reports An appropriate Land Use Change Monitoring (LUCM) system for Indonesia is being developed and tested in Riau.
+Hence: Pelalawan - Pelalawan District Regulation on Spatial Plan Sintang - Regent Regulation on Plantation Master Plan, and FMU designation S. Tapanuli - Regent Regulation and Management of Limited Cultivation Arealt is therefore rated as on target to be achieved as the indicator requires national and subnational policies to be proposed and adopted.
+Outcome 1.5 Improved monitoring of land use change in three target countries and particularly within target landscapes Outcome Indicator 1.5.1 Baseline 1.5.1 0 reports (No monitoring submission of technical and financial proposals from the university) to develop a Target 1.5.1 O reports (Improved land-use change monitoring system is in place) Target 1.5.1 10 reports (6 in Indonesia, 2 in Liberia, 2 in Paraguay) Indonesia: 6 reports An appropriate Land Use Change Monitoring (LUCM) system for Indonesia is being developed and tested in Riau.
 The Land Use Change Monitoring (LUCM) is being tested, so target for of project of 6 land reports is on target to b eachieved.
-Mid Term Target is achieved but the End of Project Target is on target to be
+Mid Term Target is achieved but the End of Project Target is on target to be achieved

-Improved land-use change monitoring identified as an NGO to support the development of ' '

-systems in target the LUCM, however work change

-landscapes, as on Component 3, Outcome monitoring

-measured by the 3.1 needs to be finalized system is ii ו

-number of land-use before the ToRs for ICRAF place

-change reports on can be finalized.

-target landscapes

-published and

-disseminated in the

-countries.

-The progress of the obje ective • 1 On track

-can be described as:
+Improved land-use change monitoring systems in target landscapes, as measured by the number of land-use change reports on target landscapes published and sup the on 3.1 bef entified as an NGO to pport the development of e LUCM, however work Component 3, Outcome I needs to be finalized fore the ToRs for ICRAF n be finalized. land-use change monitoring system is in disseminated in the countries.
+The progress of the can be described as: objective On track